isomerpages/moe-ast-elis/_learning-opportunities/Leader Growth Programmes/Teacher Work Attachment@ELIS.md

 ---
 <h3>Overview</h3>
 <p>Would you like to grow professionally with guidance from PMTTs and MTTs
+in ELIS?</p>
-in ELIS?
-Our Teacher Work Attachment (TWA) is specially designed with this aim in mind.
+<p>Our Teacher Work Attachment (TWA) is specially designed with this aim
+in mind.
 During the two-week attachment, you will observe the PMTTs and MTTs facilitate teacher learning and engage in professional conversations with them.
 You can look forward to time and space for critical reflection and consolidation of your knowledge as a Key Personnel (HOD, SH, LH), Teacher Leader or Teacher.
 To enable you to apply your learning, the PMTTs and